paragpujari/Projects/README.md

 (ii) Yes folder = It contains the list of all the brain images that are detected with brain tumor.
 There are total 155 images that are detected with brain tumor.

+## Approach

+# (i) Creating 3 Important Lists for storing the data.
+     a. data  - It contains all the data in the numpy array form.

+     b. paths - It contains the paths where the images are to be stored.

+     c. result - It contains the result of whether the brain image has a tumor or not.

+# (ii) Splitting the dataset into training and testing data.
+    a.
+Here the dataset is split into training and testing data i.e training data has 80 % data and testing has 20 % data.

+# (iii) Model Building
+    a.
+Here we are using a Convolutional Neural Network (CNN) to build the neural network.
+In this process, Batch Normalization is used where the input network is converted into layers for each and every epoch.
+It helps in stabilizing the learning process and reduces the number of epochs for every learning process.

+The hyperparameters used in this project is of below:

+# .
+Input: 128*128*3

+# .
+Num epochs: 30

+# .
+Batch size: 40

+# .   verbose : 1